mdwaseem31/bdd-in-action/chapter-2/train-timetables/README.md

     - List<LocalTime> findNextDepartures(String departure, String destination, LocalTime startTime)

 - The unit tests are in Spock that basically tests the services using the mock data created in **InMemoryTimetableService**

+## JUnit Test Runner

+- In above section we mentioned that the "mvn verify" command will run all the tests.
+But we can